lapingenieur/mancho.sh/docs/long-help.md

       Print a configuration example to the config file.
       (the generated text is in fact just comments)

+   --upd, --update
+      Update mancho.sh.
+In fact, download the source code and tell the user what to do with.

+   --upd-f, --update-force
+      Update mancho.sh EVEN if already up to date.

    --
       Give all the following arguments to man